-The Company is part of the Other Business Division of the Acciona Group, whose Parent is Acciona, S.A., with registered office at Avenida de Europa 18, Alcobendas (Madrid).
-The Consolidated Annual Accounts of the Acciona Group for financial year 2022 were prepared by the Directors of Acciona S.A. at the at the Board meeting held on 27 February 2023 and show profit attributable to the Parent of 441 million euros (2021: 332 million euros) and consolidated equity of 6,304 million euros (2021: 5,557 million euros)
+The Company is part of the Other Business Division of the Acciona Group, whose Parent is Acciona S.A., with registered office at Avenida de la Gran Vía de Hortaleza No 3, Madrid (Madrid).
+The Consolidated Annual Accounts of the Acciona Group for financial year 2023 were drawn up by the Directors of Acciona S.A. at the Board of Directors meeting held on 29 February 2024 and show profit attributable to the Parent of 542 millions of euros (2022: 441 millions of euros) and consolidated equity of 6,869 millions of euros (2022: 6,304 millions of euros).

 As described in note 5.1, the Company has ownership interests in subsidiaries.
-As a result, the Company is the parent of a Group of companies in accordance with current legislation.
-According to generally accepted accounting principles and standards, consolidated financial statements must be presented in order to present a true and fair view of the Group's financial position, results of operations, changes in equity, and cash flows.
-The information relating to investments in group companies, associated and multi-group companies is presented in Appendix I. However, the Company does not present consolidated financial statements because it only has ownership interests in subsidiaries which taken as a whole do not present a significant interest for a true and fair view.
+As a result, the Company is the Parent of a Group of companies in accordance with current legislation.
+According to generally accepted accounting principles and standards, consolidated annual accounts must be presented in order to present a true and fair view of the Group's financial position, results of operations, changes in equity, and cash flows.
+The information relating to investments in group companies, associated and multi-group companies is presented in Appendix I. However, the Company does not present consolidated annual accounts because it only has ownership interests in subsidiaries which taken as a whole do not present a significant interest for a true and fair view.

-The Sole Shareholder of the Company is ACCIONA, S.A., so it is a sole-shareholder company to any and all effects provided for by the regulations for the time being in force.
+The Sole Shareholder of the Company is ACCIONA S.A., so it is a sole-shareholder company to any and all effects provided for by the regulations for the time being in force.

 CLARA LOIS LOZANO

+ADUCTORA-INTÉRPRETE JURADA DE INGLÉS

-TRADUCTORA-INTÉRPRETE JURADA DE/INGLÉS No. 10009
+No. 10009

-2. Bases of presentation of annual financial statements
+2. Bases of presentation of annual accounts

-2.1.
-Financial reporting standards framework applicable to the Company
+2.1 Financial reporting standards framework applicable to the Company

-These annual financial statements were prepared by the Board of Directors in accordance with the financial reporting standards framework applicable to the Company, which is as established in:
+These annual accounts were prepared by the Board of Directors in accordance with the financial reporting standards framework applicable to the Company, which is as established in:

-- a) The Code of Commerce and any other mercantile legislation. - b) The General Accounting Plan approved by Royal Decree 1514/2007 of 16 November and Royal Decree 1/2021 of 12 January. - c) The mandatory standards approved by the Spanish Accounting and Auditing Institute (ICAC) within the development of the Spanish General Accounting Plan and its complementary regulations. - d) Any other Spanish accounting regulations as applicable.
+- a) The Code of Commerce and any other mercantile legislation. - b) The General Accounting Plan approved by Royal Decree 1514/2007 of 16 November and Royal Decree 1/2021 of 12 January. - c) The mandatory standards approved by the Spanish Accounting and Accounts Audit Institute (ICAC) within the development of the General Accounting Plan and its supplementary regulations. - d) Any other Spanish accounting regulations as applicable.

-2.2.
-True and fair view
+2.2 True and fair view

-The annual accounts for 2022 stated in millions of euros, the functional currency of the Company, were obtained from the accounting records of the Company and they are presented in accordance with the financial reporting standards framework applicable to the Company and specifically with the principles and criteria contained therein so as to show a true and fair view of the equity, financial position and results of the Company for financial year 2022.
+The annual accounts for 2023 stated in millions of euros, the functional currency of the Company, were obtained from the accounting records of the Company and they are presented in accordance with the financial reporting standards framework applicable to the Company and specifically with the principles and criteria contained therein so as to show a true and fair view of the equity, financial position and results of the Company for financial year 2023.
 These annual accounts, as prepared by the Directors of the Company, will be submitted to the Sole Shareholder, for approval; and it is believed that they will be approved as they stand.
-In addition, the 2021 annual financial statements were approved by the Sole Shareholder on 30 June 2022.
+In addition, the 2022 annual accounts were approved by the Sole Shareholder on 30 June 2023.

-2.3.
-Comparison of information
+2.3 Comparison of information

-The information contained in the Balance Sheet, Income Statement, Statement of Changes in Equity, Statement of Cash Flows and the Notes to the Financial Statements refers to 2022, which is disclosed along with the information from 2021 for comparative purposes.
+The information contained in the Balance Sheet, Income Statement, Statement of Changes in Equity, Statement of Cash Flows and the Notes to the Annual Accounts refers to 2023, which is disclosed along with the information from 2022 for comparative purposes.

-2.4.
-Non-mandatory accounting principles applied
+2.4 Non-mandatory accounting principles applied

-Only mandatory accounting principles in force at the date these financial statements were prepared have been applied.
-Furthermore, the Directors have prepared these financial statements considering all the mandatory accounting principles and standards that have a material effect thereon.
+Only mandatory accounting principles in force at the date these annual accounts were prepared have been applied.
+Furthermore, the Directors have prepared these annual accounts considering all the mandatory accounting principles and standards that have a material effect thereon.
 All mandatory accounting principles have been applied.